pyrmont/sled/README.md

 ### Homebrew

-The latest release of `sled` is available via Homebrew:
+The latest release of `sled` is available via Homebrew for macOS (Apple Silicon) and Linux (x86-64 and aarch64):

 ```
 $ brew tap pyrmont/sled https://github.com/pyrmont/sled